shakeel-faiz/FF/11Nov-03/02-pat-DiskStation.md

 ## How to open a PAT file

-To manually update DiskStation Manager, you can use a PAT file that you've downloaded from the Synology Download Center.
-To perform this update, follow these steps:
+To manually update DiskStation Manager, you can use a PAT file that you've downloaded from the Synology Download Center using the following steps:

 1. Access the DiskStation Manager Control Panel.
 2. Navigate to the "Update & Restore" section and choose "DSM Update."